-What are Acrylic Nails?
+What Are Acrylic Nails?

-Key Characteristics of Acrylic Nails
+History of Acrylic Nails

-Ancient Practices of Nail Decorations:
+Ancient China: The Origin of Nail Extensions

 The art of fake nails has been practiced for thousands of years.
 In 3000 B.C.E., in Ancient Egypt, men and women commonly used henna to paint their nails, with different colors symbolizing social class.
 Around 600 B.C.E., a mixture of wax, eggshells, gelatin, and dyes was used to create nail polish in Ancient China.
 Their forms of polishing nails were in the early stages, which eventually led to the creation of the modern nail industry.